Ching Hai: Quan Yin method

+A 2015 Immigration and Refugee Board of Canada Research report states "Sources characterize Guanyin Famen [Quan Yin] as a Buddhist group (Dui Hua Foundation 29 Aug.
+2013; US 10 Oct.
+2009, 115) or a "Taiwan-based sect" of Buddhism (ibid.)".

+Thailand Mahidol University International College comparative religion studies syllabus classifies Hai's sect as a Religious movement within Mahayana Buddhism, alongside Thích Nhất Hạnh and Tzu Chi movements.

+Transpersonal psychologist and Advaita Vedanta scholar Timothy Conway writes "While she was in deep spiritual retreat in the Indian Himalayas, under a very old teacher who evidently taught the way of Surat Sabda Yoga (as found in the Radhasoāmi tradition)", this final enlightenment evidently dawned.
+After her breakthrough, Ching Hai continued to practice deep meditation for many months, then went to Taiwan".
+Conway lists Hai in the "Women of Buddhism" section of his Narrative Encyclopedic Sourcebook "Women of Spirit: Saints, Teachers, Healers, Sisterhoods and Goddesses of East and West".

+The World Religions and Spirituality Project has written "Ching Hai's teaching against violence towards animals is very similar to Sikhism, but her meditation teachings resemble Buddhism, and her Catholic background enables her to incorporate Christian Bible teachings as well.".

 Religious studies scholar Jennifer Eichman notes that this particular meditation method is not part of the standard Buddhist repertoire.
 Hai's modified synthesis of the method is primarily in Christian-Buddhist jargon with a sprinkling of Hindu ideas.
 Ching Hai is more likely to cite the Bible than Hindu texts.
 Ching Hai claims, following standard Zen doctrine, that everyone is the Buddha; they simply need to realize this fact.
 In a departure from Christian doctrine, Ching Hai claims that God is not the creator of humans; rather karmic accumulation is responsible for the repeated transmigration of the soul.